yuripiresalves/ecoleta-nlw/README.md

 <!-- Welcome to ♻ ECOLETA -->
 </h1>

-<p align="center">Ecoleta is a site created during the Next Level Week by Rocketseat. </p>
+<p align="center">Ecoleta is a site built during the Next Level Week by Rocketseat. </p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">